PacktPublishing/List-and-Recycler-Views-in-Android/README.md

 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
 If you’re new to programming or are a programmer coming from Java who wants to learn Kotlin for Android, this is the course for you.
-### Technical Requirements
-This course has the following software requirements:<br/>

 ## Related Products